Tim21-cyber/e-commerce-project/README.md

 - This app allows users to browse products, add items to a cart, and simulate a checkout process.

-- It’s designed to be clean, responsive, and beginner-friendly, with both light and dark modes.
+- It’s designed to be clean, responsive, and user-friendly, with both light and dark modes.

 ---